August 28, 2012 @ 12:30 PM - 2:00 PM PDT

 For much of the 20th century, California was at the forefront of eugenic ideology and practices in the United States, and holds the dubious distinction of being the state with the highest number of eugenic sterilizations performed under the authority of law – some 20,000 procedures between 1909 and the mid-1950s.
 Coerced sterilizations continued in public hospitals into the 1970s, and it has recently come to light that in very recent years, women prisoners in California have been sterilized without their consent or knowledge.
 Today, California is a leader in research and services related to human genomics and assisted reproductive technologies.
 Speakers at this public event will consider the long history of eugenics in California and explore continuities and discontinuities in the uses and misuses of genetic ideas and practices.

-Dean Christopher Edley, Berkeley School of Law
+Hosted by: Dean Christopher Edley, Berkeley School of Law

-Troy Duster, Chancellor’s Professor, University of California at Berkeley
+Moderator: Troy Duster, Chancellor’s Professor, University of California at Berkeley

 This event was organized by the Coalition to Address California’s Eugenic History and co-sponsored by Center for Genetics and Society, and UC Berkeley's Haas Diversity Research Center, School of Law, Institute for the Study of Societal Issues, American Cultures Center, Disability Studies Program, Disabled Students Program, Center for Reproductive Rights and Justice, and the Center for Race and Gender.